Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Optimization for Searches with Flux-to-Voltage Amplifiers

 With the results on quantum limits in hand, we now discuss the optimization of searches with flux-to-voltage amplifiers.
 Our treatment mirrors that in Sections \ref{sec:resonator_SNR} and \ref{sec:scan_opt} of the main text.

-First, we present a brief SNR analysis for a readout with a flux-to-voltage amplifier, which is analogous to the scattering-mode SNR analysis in Section \ref{sec:resonator_SNR}.
-Then, we establish a Bode-Fano constraint on integrated sensitivity in a log-uniform search read out by a quantum-limited amplifier.
+In Appendix \ref{ssec:FV_SNR}, we present a brief SNR analysis for a readout with a flux-to-voltage amplifier, which is analogous to the scattering-mode SNR analysis in Section \ref{sec:resonator_SNR}.
+Then, in Appendix \ref{ssec:BodeFano_FV}, we establish a Bode-Fano constraint on integrated sensitivity in a log-uniform search read out by a quantum-limited amplifier.
 The constraint is analogous to that in Section \ref{sssec:Bode_Fano_opt}.

 We then turn our attention to the optimization of single-pole resonant dark matter searches with flux-to-voltage amplifiers.
 We discuss two examples.
-In the first example, to compare our results to those in the main text, we consider a quantum-limited flux-to-voltage amplifier with uncorrelated imprecision and backaction noise.
-Such an amplifier is analogous to the scattering-mode amplifier described by equations (\ref{eq:c1c2n})-(\ref{eq:c2n}).
+In the first example (Appendix \ref{ssec:FtoV_opt_QL}), we consider a quantum-limited flux-to-voltage amplifier, which possesses real-valued noise impedance and uncorrelated imprecision and backaction noise.
+Such an amplifier is analogous to the scattering-mode amplifier described by equations (\ref{eq:c1c2n})-(\ref{eq:c2n}) of the main text.
 We show that, like the scattering-mode case, a single-pole resonator is close to the Bode-Fano limit.
-In the second example, we relax the assumption of a minimum noise temperature equal to one-half photon and the assumption of uncorrelated imprecision and backaction noise.
+In the second example (Appendix \ref{ssec:FtoV_opt_Gen}), we relax the assumption of a minimum noise temperature equal to one-half photon and the assumption of uncorrelated imprecision and backaction noise.